Autobiography of A Yogi

 though I had been unresponsive to many pleas by letter.
 “Let

-the young bird fly in the metaphysical skies,” A
+the young bird fly in the metaphysical skies,” Ananta

 had remarked. ” His wings will tire in the heavy atmosphere.